wrathematics/ppbot_data/README.md

 }
 ```

-All in all, thanks to the data repository, the bot service, and a few lines of R, this took went from dumb joke to execution in about an hour.
+All in all, thanks to the data repository, the bot service, and a few lines of R, this went from dumb joke to execution in about an hour.
 What a time to be alive.